-The Group's gross profit for the Reporting Year amounted to approximately HK\$51.8 million, representing an increase of approximately 896% as compared with the Previous Reporting Period.
-The increase was mainly due to the increase in revenue as a result of higher profit margin in the new launch of bungalows for sale under the Rural and wellness Project in Quzhou, the PRC.
+The Group's gross profit for the Reporting Year amounted to approximately HK\$31.1 million, representing a decrease of approximately 39.9% as compared with approximately HK\$51.8 million for the Previous Reporting Period.
+The decrease was mainly due to the increase in construction costs in construction projects in Hong Kong and lower profit margin in sales of construction materials of the building and construction related business and green food products in the health and wellness segment.

-Other Income and Gains/(Loss)
+Other Income and Gains

-The Group's other income and gains/(loss) for the Reporting Year amounted to approximately HK\$41.4 million, representing an increase of approximately 1,194% compared with approximately HK\$3.2 million for the Previous Reporting Period.
-The increase was mainly attributable to the combined effect of: (i) waiver of repayment obligation for a loan and (ii) operating lease income from machinery and equipment for the Reporting Year as compared with the Previous Reporting Period.
+The Group's other income and gains for the Reporting Year amounted to approximately HK\$37.9 million, representing a decrease of approximately 8.6% as compared with approximately HK\$41.4 million for the Previous Reporting Period.
+The decrease was mainly attributable to the one-off waiver of repayment obligation for a loan in the Previous Reporting Period and there is no such waiver of repayment obligation during the Reporting Year.